frappe/books_docs/docs/inventory/settings.md

 option if the item is being tracked.
 It will also enable the Batch entry type which can be navigated to by using the Quick Search.

+### Enable Serial Number

+Checking this will allow the usage of Serial Number.
+Items will have a Has Serial No option if the item is being tracked.
+It will also enable the Serial No entry type in the Inventory tab.

 ### Enable UOM Conversion

 Checking this will allow setting multiple UOMs for an Items.
 Then when making a